 Veronetta is also close to Verona Porta Vescovo, outside the 19th-century Habsburg city fortifications.
 It’s the second-biggest train station in Verona.

-Stay in Veronetta if you’re looking for the best place to stay in Verona for nightlife; you’re on a budget; you want an urban area with lots of character.
+Stay in Veronetta if you enjoy nightlife; you’re on a budget; you want an urban area with lots of character.

 San Zeno is a suburban area with a beautiful sleepy atmosphere and authentic vibe.
 It is quieter and more peaceful but also has many markets and souvenir shops.